GoogleCloudPlatform/cloud-code-intellij/README.md

 # Cloud Code for IntelliJ
 <img src="docs/images/cloud_code.png" alt="Cloud Code" width="150" />

-Cloud Code for IntelliJ is a plugin that helps facilitates cloud-native in the JetBrains family of IDEs.
+Cloud Code for IntelliJ is a plugin that helps facilitates cloud-native development in the JetBrains family of IDEs.
 The plugin adds support for Kubernetes applications, as well as support for various Google Cloud Platform products.